 All adults and students age 3 through grade 12 will wear a mask in the buildings.

 - Parents will supply face masks for their children.
 Adults will supply their own face masks.

 - Masks may be homemade, purchased cloth or disposable face coverings.
 A multi-ply tightly woven cotton cloth or multi-ply disposable face covering is recommended.
-Bandanas are not acceptable.
+Bandanas and gaiters are not acceptable.

 - Masks should cover the nose and mouth and wrap under the chin.